Study options

 Chat with Aalto students

 Are you wondering what it is like to study at Aalto?
-Come chat with our students about all things Aalto on Unibuddy chat platform.
+Come chat with our students and alumni about all things Aalto on Unibuddy chat platform.

 Study at Aalto

-Study-option-specific application instructions
+Study-option-specific instructions

 Applicants to the programme must meet the general eligibility and language requirements that are common to all Master's programmes in Aalto University.
 Applicants meeting Aalto’s general eligibility criteria for master's studies are evaluated and ranked according to the evaluation criteria decided in advance for each study option.

-The applications to major Signal Processing and Data Science, Master’s Programme in Computer, Communication and Information Sciences (CCIS) are evaluated based on the following criteria:
+The applications to major Signal Processing and Data Science, Master’s Programme in Computer, Communication and Information Sciences (CCIS) are evaluated based on the following criteria.

 Evaluation criteria